rutemf/1220944_1220772_G01/Docs/Phase2/WP2B-Books/Ph2-8-SearchBooksByTItle/Ph2-8-SearchBookByTitle.md

 ### 1.4.
 Found out Dependencies
 - The Libarian or Reader must be authenticated in the system
 ### 1.5 Input and Output Data
-- The librarian or Reader needs to give the ISBN of the book **Input Data:**
+- The librarian or Reader needs to give the title of the book **Input Data:**
 * Typed data:
     * ISBN